timothyknab/mean_wall/QUESTIONS.md

             There may be ways to incorporate some of the methods in that module into the actual schema, either as pre.save() functions or as instance methods.
 I did experiment with these approaches, however, I was trying to avoid creating an instance of my object until all tests were passed.
 IE, I could not access any instance methods of that object unless the object was already created.
 I suppose I could have used the pre.save methods to accomplish this and may try to revise my code to improve it and re-factor areas needed.

+            Update: I did end up converting everything into a pre save hook and instance methods to accomplish the validations.
+I also used the built in validations for the easy stuff, then used custom validations for the regex patterns, etc.

 QUESTION 4 [RESOLVED]:

     + See: client/js/factories/angular-wall-factory